Courtney Kupets: NCAA career

 In 2005, Kupets joined the University of Georgia gymnastics team on a full athletic scholarship.
 In her first season, she was named SEC freshman of the year and she contributed to the team's first-place finish at the 2006 NCAA Women's Gymnastics Championships and won the all-around, bars, and beam titles.

 During the 2007 season, she received a 10.00 on the uneven bars while competing against the University of Alabama.
 It was the first 10.00 on the bars for Georgia since 2002 and the first of Kupets' career.
-Her bar routine featured a toe-on Tkatchev (Ray) to immediate bail and is considered one of the most difficult bar routines ever attempted in NCAA competition.

 At the 2007 Southeastern Conference (SEC) Championships, Kupets tied teammate Katie Heenan for the all-around gold with a total of 39.600, and earned the vault and bars titles with scores of 9.975 and 9.925, respectively.
 In the team competition, Georgia lost to the University of Florida after winning the conference title for the previous three years.
 After this, Kupets led the team to the North Central Regional title and won the all-around despite the distraction of her older sister, Ashley Kupets, tearing her Achilles tendon during the warmup for floor exercise.

 Two weeks later, Georgia upset Florida to win the preliminary session at Nationals.
 Kupets scored 39.75 on Day 1, with a 9.9 on beam and 9.95 on bars, floor, and vault, earning her second consecutive NCAA all-around title.
 In the Super 6 finals, Georgia totaled 197.85 and earned a third-consecutive NCAA team championship, the team's eighth overall.
 Kupets also won the individual vault title, along with silver medals on bars and floor and a bronze on beam.
 She was the only gymnast to medal on all four events.